vimeo/vimeo-unity-sdk/README.md

 <img src="https://i.imgur.com/hxnYP7L.png" />

 ### Recording with AVPro Movie Capture and Vimeo
-The `Vimeo Recorder` component will now show a `Video Encoder` dropdown letting yo uswitch between Unity's native `Media Encoder` and `AVPro Capture`.
-Select AVPro Capture and assign the Capture component.
+The `Vimeo Recorder` component will now show a `Video Encoder` dropdown letting yo uswitch between Unity's native `Media Encoder` and `AVPro Movie Capture`.
+Select AVPro Movie Capture and assign the Capture component.
 Now when you record with AVPro's tools, Vimeo will automatically upload the video after it is finished recording.

 <img src="https://i.imgur.com/8L1KIYQ.png" />